roh-chebbi/Retrieving-SNP-and-Pathway-Data/README.md

-# Retreiving SNP and Pathway Data
+# Retrieving SNP and Pathway Data
 This project includes the code for the following tasks:

 Given a list of genes,